lowrycito/handbook/pages/study-manual-general-handbook-18-priesthood-ordinances-and-blessings.md

 1:55

+Confirming a Recently Baptized Member

+18.8.3

+### Baptism and Confirmation Record and Certificate

 Before a child who is a member of record is interviewed for baptism, a clerk uses [LCR](https://lcr.churchofjesuschrist.org "https://lcr.churchofjesuschrist.org") to prepare a [Baptism and Confirmation Form](https://lcr.churchofjesuschrist.org/records/ordinances/baptism "https://lcr.churchofjesuschrist.org/records/ordinances/baptism").
 The bishop or an assigned counselor conducts the interview and signs the form.
 After the baptism and confirmation, a clerk uses this form to update the child’s membership record in [LCR](https://lcr.churchofjesuschrist.org "https://lcr.churchofjesuschrist.org").

 When a full-time missionary interviews a convert for baptism, he fills out the Baptism and Confirmation Record using the Preach My Gospel app.
 After the baptism and confirmation, the missionaries record the information in the app and submit it to the ward clerk electronically.
 The ward clerk reviews the information in [LCR](https://lcr.churchofjesuschrist.org "https://lcr.churchofjesuschrist.org") and creates the membership record.